September 2017 – September 2020

 - Proposing self-assessment and benchmarking tools freely accessible to all interested schools;

-- Identifying competences requirements for school heads and teachers to implement a “whole institution approach” to peace education, using the successful experience already in place and developing their own initiative in a collaborative international environment
+- Identifying competences requirements for school heads and educators to implement a “whole institution approach” to peace education, using the successful experience already in place and developing their own initiative in a collaborative international environment.

-- Teachers’ competence framework including identification of critical competences for teachers in peace education and development of self-assessment tools, concept validation of proposed qualification in a Qualification Framework
+- Teachers’ competence framework including identification of critical competences for educators in peace education and development of self-assessment tools for schools, concept validation of proposed qualification in a Qualification Framework;

-- Establishing a permanent laboratory on transferability of good practices in the International Institute for Humanitarian Law
+- Establishing a permanent peace laboratory on transferability of good practices in the International Institute for Humanitarian Law, based in Sanremo (Italy).

 The consortium partners